bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 	269, 604, 1183 (red), 268, 605, 1186 (green), 178, 468 (blue)

-At the highest input value, 11111111, we would expect the output voltage to be

-V = V08+V14+V22= 18+14+12 = 0.875 V

-since the VGA colors each take 0-1 V inputs.
-The FPGA outputs a range of 0-3.3 V, but this is taken into account because of the 50 internal resistance of the VGA, which acts like a voltage divider.
+The FPGA outputs a range of 0.0 V to 3.3 V. The 50 ohm internal resistance of the VGA creates a voltage divider with the 8 external resistors.

-Red equivalent resistance at highest input value: 1 / ((1/286)+(1/604)+(1/1128))= 159
+Red equivalent resistance at highest input value: 1 / ((1/286)+(1/604)+(1/1128))= 166

-3.3 * 5050 + 159= 0.786 V
+3.3 * 50 / (50 + 166) = 0.764 V

-0.786 V is above 0.75 V and under 1 V, so it falls in the range of the 111 input value.
-The same method applies to the green and blue inputs.

 Green equivalent resistance at highest input value: 1 / ((1/286)+(1/605)+(1/1186))= 167

-3.3 * 5050 + 167= 0.760 V
+3.3 * 50 / (50 + 167) = 0.760 V

 Blue equivalent resistance at highest input value: 1 / ((1/178)+(1/468))= 129

-3.3 * 5050 + 129= 0.912 V
+3.3 * 50 / (50 + 129) = 0.922 V

+These three voltage values are above 0.75 V and under 1 V, so they fall in the range of the 111 input value.
+The same method applies to the green and blue inputs.

+The three bits for each color can vary resulting in lower output voltages and in many different combinations for colors.
+There are 8 shades of red, 8 shades of green, and 4 shades of blue.
+This results in 256 shades of mixed RGB color.
+The vga display adjusts its color with absense of a color at 0v and strongest color at max voltage.

 ## Drawing on the Screen

-Before we begin the explanation proper, there is some preliminary information to cover.
+Before we begin the explanation of drawing the screen, there is some preliminary information to cover.

 There are two modules provided by the template code: the DE0_NANO module and the VGA_DRIVER module.
 The DE0_NANO module is the main module, responsible for providing a color given a specific pixel.
 The VGA_DRIVER iterates through every pixel on the monitor, providing these pixels to the DE0_NANO module.
 Once the VGA_DRIVER receives a color from the DE0_NANO module, it outputs a pixel of that color onto the screen.